-Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company
+Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company.

-You will be eligible to seek Associate membership of the CIPD, the professional body for HR specialists.
-If you work in human resources or learning and development at managerial or strategic level you can apply to upgrade from Associate member to Chartered member or Chartered Fellow.
+You will be eligible to seek Associate Membership of the CIPD, the professional body for HR specialists.
+If you work in human resources or learning and development, at managerial or strategic level, you can apply to upgrade from Associate Member to Chartered Member or Chartered Fellow.

 You can use the above QR code to connect directly to the course details.

 I was attracted to the course because it involved largely online tutorials and reading materials supported by knowledgeable and enthusiastic teaching staff.
 The online technology set up at the university is fab.
 This university has a unique feel and character because of its geographic spread, variety of subjects and levels of study.
 It is vibrant, exciting, inclusive and diverse and welcomes those with disabilities, whether physical or learning, by providing appropriate additional support for study, assignments and exams.